-For 11 years, since I was 6 years old, I have actively been practicing rhythmic gymnastics on a competition level.
-During my time as a gymnast I have achieved a couple of titles like Provincial Champion and a silver medal on the Flemish Championships C. However, due to back injuries, I started focusing more on teaching and judging.
+For over 11 years, since I was 6 years old, I have actively been practicing rhythmic gymnastics on a competition level.
+During my time as a gymnast I have achieved a couple of titles like Provincial Champion and a silver medal on the Flemish Championships.
+However, due to back injuries, I started focusing more on teaching and judging.
 I obtained my teaching certificates and judging license from the Gymnastics Federation and continued my journey as a coach and judge.
 Slowly but surely my love for rhythmic gymnastics grew into something new: yoga.

 Today I want to share my yoga and teaching experience during my own yoga classes.